emberjs/rfcs/text/0432-contextual-helpers.md

   produce an opaque, internal "helper definition" or "modifier definition" object that can be passed around and invoked elsewhere.

-* Any additional positional and/or named arguments will be stored ("curried") inside the definition object, such that, when invoked, these arguments will be passed along to the referenced helper or modifier.
+* Any additional positional and/or named arguments (a.k.a. params and hash) will be stored ("curried") inside the definition object, such that, when invoked, these arguments will be passed along to the referenced helper or modifier.

 Some additional details: